zulip/zulip/docs/working-copies.md

 Sometimes you need to get commits.
 Here are some scenarios:

 - You may fork the official Zulip repo to your GitHub fork.
-- You may fetch commits from the offical Zulip repo to your local copy.
+- You may fetch commits from the official Zulip repo to your local copy.
 - You occasionally may fetch commits from your forked copy.

 Sometimes you want to publish commits.
 Here are scenarios: